jeromedruais/lionel-node-todo/README.md

 ### Where is the solution?

-A full working version using Cloudant as persistence can be found in the [master branch](https://github.com/lionelmace/node-todo) of this repository.
+If you're stuck and need some help to connect the Cloudant database, a full working version using Cloudant as persistence can be found in the [master branch](https://github.com/lionelmace/node-todo) of this repository.

 ## License